rust-lang/rust/text/0000-box-and-in-for-stdlib.md

   overloaded-`box` and placement-`in`, or unless (2.) we anticipate
   some integration with `box` pattern syntax that would motivate using the `box` keyword for placement.

+* We could use the `in (<place-expr>) <expr>` syntax.
+An earlier version of this RFC used this alternative.
+It is easier to implement on the current code base, but I do not know of any other benefits.

 * A number of other syntaxes for placement have been proposed in the past; see for example discussion on [RFC PR 405] as well as